 Just like the meeting rooms in your office, desks can be managed via a booking system

 that allows your employees to book a desk upon arrival or in advance.
 If a colleague has booked a desk, you can see where the colleague is seated and find them.
 You can also search for a colleague by using the interactive map and see their future bookings.

-Desk booking is the best option to see future desk booking for effective planning regarding colleague finding, desk check-in only allows you to see current desk seating, not what will happen tomorrow.
+Desk booking is the best option to see future desk bookings for effective planning regarding colleague finding, desk check-in only allows you to see current desk seating, not what will happen tomorrow.
 You can also see which desk the colleague has booked even if they are away with their computer.
 This enables you to still plan where you should be seated for effective collaboration.

 The downsides with desk booking are that booking does not occur automatically as with desk check-in and has to be done manually.
 It is also possible that you want to combine both bookable and non-bookable desks at your office.
 In this case, you can use both a desk check-in and a desk booking system to still show colleagues positions.
 Unlike desk check-in, desk booking only shows if the desk is booked, not if they are actually seated, which is the case with desk check-in.
 To make sure that you actually know your colleagues’ position, and their current and future bookings regardless of desk system, you can use the third option.
 But firstly, we need to cover another function than can be important when adapting a colleague finder system at your office.

 Hybrid working post-covid - the tools needed to start your journey

 Why is Hot Desking so Beneficial?

 We have now presented the most basic colleague finding solutions.
 But as you have probably already noticed, a map is not the only tool we want when navigating a new city.
 You most likely want to be able to select where you are going, and have the map show you the fastest route.
 Therefore, a wayfinding system is also important to enable effective guiding through your office space.